Struggling through the challenging times to arrive at the good ones.

 The riverside village of Belorado ticked all of the pilgrim-pleasure boxes.
 We feasted on delicious pinchos, sipped on aromatic wine, chatted with bighearted locals, admired rustic architecture and, of course, spent an hour soothing our overburdened bones in the pool.
 By the time my head hit the pillow that night, my mind was finally at ease.

 The Camino had served up some punishing challenges over the last week, but the past few hours had made the struggle all worth while.
-Day 9 was a prime example of how battling through the tough times would, inevitably, lead to the good.
-I was excited to see what Day 10 had in store for us.
+Day 9 proved a prime example of how battling through the tough times would, inevitably, lead to the good.
+I was excited to see what Day 11 had in store for us.

 I snuggled into my quilt, gently closed my eyes and let out a satisfied breath.
 This is why we hike.
 Then, like a God-sent reminder not to take anything for granted, the thunderous trumpet of a night-long snore-fest filled the 20-bed dorm room.